wejpurvis/sudoku_solver/docs/modules.rst

 Sudoku Solver Modules
 =====================

-Here is a list of all the modules in the Sudoku Solver package with brief descriptions:
+Here is a list of all the modules used in the Sudoku Solver package:

 .. toctree::
    :maxdepth: 2

-   utils
+   main
    backtracking
    backtracking_mrv
-   main
+   utils